 Option Description level.
 USB drives that are on extended partitions.
 USB disk is formatted to GPT layout.
 U3 USB devices.
 Native 4K disk greater than 2TB.
 A Symantec System Recovery Disk does not support the super formatted USB disk.
-Note: You cannot customize a 64-bit Symantec System Recovery Disk on a USB disk if your computer has a 32-bit operating system.
+Note: You cannot customize a 64-bit Symantec System Recovery Disk if your computer has a 32-bit operating system.
 Save the Symantec System Recovery Disk as an ISO file Lets you save your new Symantec System Recovery Disk as an ISO file.
 Click Browse and specify the path where you want to save the ISO file.
+If you have a Windows 2003 computer, you must install a feature of the Windows Feature Pack for Storage 1.0 before you select ISO as the destination for customizing the recovery disk.